MicrosoftDocs/learn/learn-pr/student-evangelism/void-detection-edge-devices-lva/includes/4-exercise-deploy-edge-device.md

     [![The illustration shows how to add inbound port.](../media/add-port-rule.png)]()

 3. Fill out 'Destination port ranges' and 'Name.'
-After this, you will see a pop-up telling you that it's creating the security rule 'Port_8181'.
+After this, you'll see a pop-up telling you that it's creating the security rule 'Port_8181'.

     [![The illustration shows how to add inbound security port.](../media/create-security-rule.png)](../media/create-security-rule.png)

-4. Finally, you will see Port 8181 will be added.
+4. Finally, you'll see Port 8181 will be added.

     [![The illustration shows port 8181.](../media/port-8181.png)](../media/port-8181.png)